yeheng/bookmarks/docs/technical-decisions-template.md

 - Decisions here are inputs, not final architecture
 - Final technical decisions belong in solution-architecture.md
 - Implementation details belong in solutions/\*.md and story context or dev notes
-- The migration from React + Selvlet UI to SvelteKit + shadcn/ui was decided on 2025-11-30
+- The migration from React + VueJS + shadcn-vue to SvelteKit + shadcn/ui was decided on 2025-11-30
 - SvelteKit provides built-in SSR, routing, and form handling capabilities
-- shadcn/ui offers better accessibility and customization compared to Selvlet UI
+- shadcn/ui offers better accessibility and customization compared to VueJS + shadcn-vue
 - Svelte stores provide more efficient state management than Zustand for this use case